rappstack/ui--browser--semantic/README.md

 # ui--browser--semantic

-UI library targeting the browser for semantic data
+UI library targeting the browser for displaying semantic data.
+This is not for rendering semantic data on a website.

+https://github.com/rappstack/domain--server has a jsonld module to render semantic data.

 ## References